mrsvllmr/de_zoomcamp_2023_project/README.md

 The following instructions are deliberately very detailed.
 This is not only to ensure functional/reproducibility, but also a comprehensive understanding through explanations and, in part, possible alternatives to individual steps.

+Note in advance: I have tried to describe the reproduction in as much detail as possible.
+To keep it concrete, you can mostly see the commands, paths, etc. that I actually used.
+In addition, in hopefully all cases there is the hint that things like the Windows user, the GCP project ID etc. have to be adjusted.
+This should be self-evident, but for safety's sake at this point again the reminder :)

 1. Clone repository <span style="color:green"> (on your local machine)</span>
     - ```git clone https://github.com/mrsvllmr/de_zoomcamp_2023_project.git```